rgpass/i_didnt_know_javascript/06_es6_and_beyond.md

 It is possible for modules to change their API from the inside, however ES6 modules are intended to be static.
 Any deviations from this should be well documented.
 Note: Can export a plain object and this object can be mutated.

-The module system solves circular dependencies.
+The module system resolves circular dependencies.

 The host environment provides the Module Loader mechanism.
 The specs for this are not set by ES6 but rather a separate, parallel committee.